Services and Compliance

 Managing tax risks

-Many different steps are performed by the Tax Department at the University of Michigan to manage tax compliance, which include (1) communicating tax risks and the need for compliance, (2) holding roundtable meetings with interested parties to identify and resolve current issues, (3) developing close working relationship with high volume tax areas, (4) setting policies and procedures to standarize a university-wide approach.
+The Tax Department manages tax compliance through (1) communicating tax risks and compliance requirements, (2) holding roundtable meetings with interested parties to identify and resolve current issues, (3) developing close working relationship with high volume tax areas, (4) establishing policies and procedures to standardize a university-wide approach.

 Please see the Policies and Procedures web page to familiarize yourself with the standards already in place to address tax risks.